intitni/CodeiumForXcode/README.md

 > The key is stored in the keychain.
 When the helper app tries to access the key for the first time, it will prompt you to enter the password to access the keychain.
 Please select "Always Allow" to let the helper app access the key.

-The installed language server is located at `~/Library/Application Support/com.intii.CopilotForXcode/Codeium/executable/`.
+The installed language server is located at `~/Library/Application Support/com.intii.CodeiumForXcode/Codeium/executable/`.

-### Setting Up OpenAI API Key

-1. In the host app, click OpenAI to enter the OpenAI account settings.
-2. Enter your api key to the text field.

 ### Granting Permissions to the App